anday013/react-native-duet/README.md

 ## Thesis Project

-This project was developed as the Thesis project to obtain Bachelor degree
+This project was developed as a Thesis project

 Thesis Topic: **Functional limitations of React Native and how to overcome them**